dialchain/dial/README.md

 - the Dial does not convert reputation tokens into coins,
 - the Dial does not aggregate reputatioon tokens.

-When used as collateral, verifiable misbehaviour of the controlling participant will lead to the lost that reputation.
+When used as support or collateral, verifiable misbehaviour of the controlling participant will lead to the lost that reputation.

 ## Sustainability
 Each token in the Dial carries a monetary value measured in number of work units _wu_ (resp. reputation unit _ru_).
 Moving a token from one time window to another consumes one _work unit_ (resp. one _ru_).
 As each token pays for it's own maintenance, a token with a work value of zero will be considered __expired__ an not further maintained by Dial publishers.

 This auto sufficience property of each token:
 - is essential for the simplicity of the Dial, as there is no cross token interaction,
-- allows the Dial to reduce the log to live token,
+- allows the Dial to reduce the log to active token,
 - relieves the Dial from the necessity of maintaining a common treasury.

 ## Participant Opportunistic Behavior
 A participant controlling a token is assumed to have sole control on corresponding key credentials.
 Submitting conflicting declarations to the Dial can occur by the mean of the participant sending different versions of that declaration to publishers.
-Even though this attempt will never succeed due to coordinaation rules implemented by neighborhoods, the submitting participant will lose the payment associated with the declaration.
+Even though this attempt will never succeed due to coordination rules implemented by neighborhoods, the submitting participant will lose the payment associated with the declaration.
 If this payment is a PoW sponsored by a reputation, the submitting participant will also loose that reputation.

 ## Publisher Opportunistic Behavior
 Despite participants, which are given less room for opportunistic behavior, publishers are given the priviledge to: